-From PowerPoint presentations to spreadsheets and online quizzes, e-learning can use a variety of different content types.
-Yet one of the most popular and engaging continues to be the e-learning video.
+From PowerPoint presentations to spreadsheets and online quizzes, eLearning can use various content types.
+Yet one of the most popular and engaging continues to be the eLearning video.

 Set the Video Foundation

-The first step in any effective e-learning video is to set the foundation.
+The first step in any effective eLearning video is to set the foundation.
 That means writing a script and creating a storyboard.
-Storyboards let you map out each scene’s audio and video to ensure they work together as a whole.
+Storyboards let you map out each scene’s audio and video to ensure they work together.
 Having the entire video outlined on a storyboard saves you tons of time and makes production much easier.